 How much should you budget for your backsplash?
 The cost depends on the amount and type of materials that you want.
 Subway tile is a cost-effective material but may not achieve the look of a stone backsplash or intricate tile.
 Custom colors are more costly than traditional off-the-shelf products.
 Mixing and matching materials is an effective way to stretch budget dollars.

 Which backsplash shape, material, design and color will make your kitchen the envy of your friends and neighbors?
-Give us a call at 401-463-1550 or visit our showroom at 139 Jefferson Boulevard, Warwick, RI to help determine the best backsplash for your home.
+Give us a call at 401-463-1550 or visit our Design Center at 139 Jefferson Boulevard, Warwick, RI to help determine the best backsplash for your home.